Provable Diffusion Posterior Sampling for Bayesian Inversion: Introduction

+Here $\calF:\bbR^{d}\rightarrow\bbR^{n}$ represents a known differentiable forward operator, and the random variable $\vn\in\mathbb{R}^{n}$ denotes a measurement noise with a known density $\rho$ but unknown realization.
+Consequently, the likelihood of observing $\mY=\vy$ given $\mX_{0}=\vx_{0}$ is given by $p_{\mY\given\mX_{0}}(\vy\given\vx_{0})\coloneqq \rho(\vy-\calF(\vx_{0}))$.
 Inverse problems are typically ill-posed due to measurement noise, limited data availability, and intrinsic information loss introduced by the forward operator.
 As a result, a unique solution may not exist, or, if it exists, it may be sensitive to small perturbations in the measurements $\vy$~\citep{hadamard1902problemes}.
 To ensure well-posedness, additional information about the unknown signal $\mX_{0}$ must be incorporated to regularize the problem.

 Within the Bayesian framework, prior knowledge about the unknown signal is encoded through a probability measure $\pi_{0}$, referred to as the prior distribution.
 Applying Bayes' rule, the posterior distribution of $\mX_{0}$ given $\mY=\vy$ is expressed as